Price: $829 unlocked; $799 on contract

 iPhone 12 review: Performance

 Armed with the first 5-nanometer processor ever embedded in a smartphone — Apple’s new A14 Bionic — the iPhone 12 delivers best-in-class performance that never wavers.
-The A13 Bionic chip in the iPhone 11 series was already faster than Qualcomm’s latest and greatest silicon, the Snapdragon 865 Plus, but the A14 extends that gap further still.
-(Qualcomm just unveiled the Snapdragon 888, but it will be a few months before we see phones that run on that new and improve silicon.)
+The A13 Bionic chip in the iPhone 11 series was already faster than Qualcomm’s top-tier 2020 silicon, the Snapdragon 865 Plus, but the A14 extends that gap further still.
+Now that it's 2021, however, we're starting to see more Snapdragon 888 phones, including the Galaxy S21 series.

 Most phones need about a minute or more to complete our video encoding test, where a short 4K video is transcoded to 1080p using Adobe’s Premiere Rush app.
-The iPhone 11 Pro needed 46 seconds to complete this task; the Galaxy Note 20 Ultra, 1 minute and 16 seconds.
+The iPhone 11 Pro needed 46 seconds to complete this task; the 888-equipped Galaxy S21 Ultra, 1 minute and 2 seconds.
 The iPhone 12, though?
 Just 26 seconds.

 The Geekbench 5 test, which measures overall system performance, shows a similar advantage for Apple’s newest CPU.
 Here, the iPhone 12 set a blistering pace with a score of 3,859 in the multicore portion of the benchmark.
-The fastest comparable Android phone, the 865 Plus-powered Asus’ ROG Phone 3, could muster no more than 3,293 points.
+The Galaxy S21 Ultra garnered 3,440 points.

 And Apple hasn’t skimped on the graphics side of things, either.
 Apple says the GPU inside the A14 Bionic is 50% faster than the one in the A13.
 While the latest mobile games don’t always take full advantage of phone makers’ rapid innovation, I can say that Asphalt 9 Legends — a game that can occasionally be chuggy on some higher-end Android phones — felt smooth and sharp on the iPhone 12.
 (Of course, a faster refresh-rate display would have heightened the illusion of responsiveness and immersion, but that’s another issue.)

 A better measure of performance is 3DMark’s Wild Life graphics benchmark, which tasks devices with rendering complex, taxing scenes in real-time.
-The Galaxy Note 20 Ultra tops out at 24.9 fps in this test, with an overall score of 4,164.
-The iPhone 12 hit 39 fps in our testing, and 6,562 points.
+The Galaxy S21 Ultra tops out at 34 fps in this test.
+The iPhone 12 hit 39 fps in our testing.

 iPhone 12 review: Battery life and charging